Connecting Operational Meteorologists in Pursuit of Excellence

 Evolution of NWA Logo 1976-2012

 As with most nonprofit associations, the Board of Directors govern and lead the organization.
 In the NWA, the Council is the Board of Directors.
-The NWA Council is made up of members in good standing who volunteered and were elected by the membership to fill positions of President, President-Elect, Vice President, Secretary and Treasurer and twelve Councilors.
+The NWA Council is made up of members in good standing who volunteered and were elected by the membership to fill positions of President, President-Elect, Vice President, Secretary and Treasurer, twelve Councilors and a Student Councilor.
 Other members are: the immediate past-president and appointed non-voting members (Commissioner of Committees, Executive Director, Assistant Executive Director and others that the Council may appoint in accordance with the bylaws).
 The Council also appoints committees to help serve the Council and the membership on a variety of subjects.
 The Council conducts the business of the Association as the basic governing documents dictate, with bylaws approved by the membership and additional policies and procedures approved by the Council.
 The daily business of the association is carried out by the Executive Director and other staff members with oversight by the Council and direction from the President (Council Chairman).
 Reference documents on this site are: